 Pay an unexpected bill, such as a tax bill.

 Finance a property with a defective or complicated title.

-Use property as security for a business loan
+Use a property as security for a business loan

 Finance a property for which a change of use is required, e.g. switching from a Guest House to an HMO licensed property.

 If you use a Bridging Loan to buy your next home, but you still have a mortgage on your current home, your mortgage will be your First Charge loan used against your current home.